SAP/open-ux-tools/packages/project-access/README.md

 # @sap-ux/project-access

-Library that offers functions to find, read, and modify projects.
+Library that offers functions to find, read, and retrieve project information and artifacts.

 ## Installation